 - If he jumps up the moment you touch him, stop and repeat the process from 1.

-Once you are petting him, he can stand up on all four legs but if he jumps up, repeat the process from 1.
+Once you pet him, he can stand up on all four legs, but if he jumps up, repeat the process from 1.

 Step 2: Establish a Food Schedule

 - End all free feeding.